d4n3sh/thedaneshproject/content/posts/2007-11-28-arkayne-related-posts-plugin-for-wordpress.md

   - 889737827

 ---
-I&#8217;m trying out a new related posts plugin called &#8220;Arkayne&#8221; for a few weeks on my blog.
+I'm trying out a new related posts plugin called &#8220;Arkayne&#8221; for a few weeks on my blog.

-I&#8217;ve been looking around for related posts plugins and been testing a few recently but most of them either only use tags or categories to find related posts.
+I've been looking around for related posts plugins and been testing a few recently but most of them either only use tags or categories to find related posts.
 So far my favorite has been [Related Entrie by WASABI][1] because it uses keywords instead.

 **What is Arkayne?**